dstotz/heartland-retail-pole-display/README.md

 - [ ] Get CORS set up so that we can eliminate the need for proxy server
 - [ ] Add in themeing/dark mode
 - [ ] Add setting for polling frequency
+- [ ] Use compiled React instead of dev server for production